jnpestanas2030-web/GWA-calculator/README.md

 ## Overview
--The goal of our code is to make a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units. you enter grades + units for each subject, and the program does the calculations for you.
+-The goal of our code is to make a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units.

+-You enter grades + units for each subject, and the program does the calculations for you.

 ## Features
 -Computes a student’s GWA based on grades and units.